Fer14/tiny_transformer/README.md

 ![logo](./logos/attention.png)

 The model employs a self-attention mechanism to capture the relationships between different types of brackets, enabling it to generate the correct closing brackets for each opening bracket in the sequence.
-The attention mechanism allows the model to focus on different parts of the input sequence when generating the output sequence, making it more effective at capturing the dependencies between the brackets.
+The **attention** mechanism allows the model to focus on different parts of the input sequence when generating the output sequence, making it more effective at capturing the dependencies between the brackets.

-As expected, each tokens pays attention to the corresponding bracket in the input sequence.
+As expected, the model learns to pay **attention** and aligns each token in the output sequence with its corresponding bracket in the input sequence, demonstrating the effectiveness of the attention mechanism in handling such structured transformations.

 ![logo](./logos/attn.png)